Ambiabstract/props_scaling_recompiler/README.md

 This means that with an additional 100 MB of project content size, you can afford approximately 300 scaled versions of assets (maybe less, maybe more - it depends on the asset itself).

+After packing this content into VPK, the size will be even smaller.

 ## Installation:
 1. [**Download zip archive with all stuff**](https://github.com/Ambiabstract/props_scaling_recompiler/releases/latest)